Everything you wanted to know about high-risk pregnancy

 Maternal age

-Pregnant women under the age of 17 or over the age of 40 are considered to have a high-risk pregnancy.
+Pregnant women under the age of 17 or over the age of 40 are considered to have high-risk pregnancies.

-High-risk clinics are visited by pregnant women who have medical conditions that can have an effect on the pregnancy, the health of the pregnant mother or the development of the fetus, hence the importance of the consults prior to the pregnancy.
+High-risk clinics are visited by pregnant women who have medical conditions that can affect the pregnancy, the health of the pregnant mother, or the development of the fetus.
+Therefore, it is important to seek consultation before pregnancy.

-Examples of such conditions are hypertension, diabetes, hypercoagulability, autoimmune disease, pre-gestational diabetes, inflammatory bowel disease, asthma, epilepsy, morbid obesity (BMI above 30), extreme underweight (BMI under 18) and many more.
+Examples of such conditions include hypertension, diabetes, hyper-coagulability, autoimmune disease, pre-gestational diabetes, inflammatory bowel disease, asthma, epilepsy, morbid obesity (BMI above 30), extreme underweight (BMI under 18), and more.

-Controlling these conditions well before the pregnancy usually brings about better outcomes during pregnancy.
+Controlling these conditions prior to the pregnancy generally leads to better outcomes during the pregnancy.

 Past obstetrical or gynecological history

-Women who had complications during their previous pregnancies fall into this category.
-For example, a previous early delivery, eclampsia, gestational diabetes, previous small for gestational age baby, previous Cesarean section and more.
+Women who have experienced complications during their previous pregnancies fall into this category.
+For example, a history of early delivery, eclampsia, gestational diabetes, previous small-for-gestational-age baby, prior cesarean section, and more.

-Sometimes there are interventions that can be carried out to try and prevent such complications from occurring or to identify them as soon as they start developing.
+Sometimes, interventions can be implemented to prevent such complications from occurring and to identify them as soon as they begin to develop.

 Present medical illnesses

-High-risk clinics are visited by pregnant women who have conditions that present during the pregnancy itself or women who have complicated pregnancies that are considered high-risk to begin with.
-For example – a multiple pregnancy, short cervix, early labour, eclampsia, gestational diabetes, viral infections during pregnancy such as CMV, etc. To learn more about CMV infections during pregnancy follow the link here.
+High-risk clinics are visited by pregnant women who either have conditions that are developed during the pregnancy or by women who have complicated pregnancies that are considered high-risk to begin with.
+For example, these include a multiple pregnancy, short cervix, early labor, eclampsia, gestational diabetes, viral infections during pregnancy such as CMV, and more.
+To learn more about CMV infections during pregnancy follow the link here.

-What does follow up at the high-risk unit include?
+What does a follow-up at the high-risk unit include?

-High-risk clinics offer consults prior to pregnancy as well as close follow up and care during pregnancy.
-This follow up is important and sometimes may be critical for a healthy mother and baby.
-The frequency of visits to this clinic and the tests required vary depending on the mother, her past medical history, the conditions she has and the pregnancy itself.
-An emphasis is placed on the tests advised such as amniocentesis, focused ultrasound scans or third anatomical scans, which is becoming more and more popular these days, and more.
+High-risk clinics offer consultation before pregnancy as well as close follow-up and care throughout the pregnancy.
+These follow-ups are important and may be critical for both the health of the mother and baby.
+The frequency of visits and the tests required vary depending on the mother, her medical history, the conditions she has, and the pregnancy itself.
+Emphasis is placed on the tests advised such as Amniocentesis, Focused Ultrasound scans or third anatomical scans, which are becoming more and more popular these days, and more.

 What are the financial implications of high-risk pregnancies?

-High risk pregnancies require closer monitoring.
-Prices of different tests may vary depending on your national health system.
+High-risk pregnancies require closer monitoring and therefore, prices of different tests may vary depending on your national health system.

 Where can high-risk pregnancies be followed up?